osteele/Arduino-BLE-IMU/README.md

 ~126 samples/second.
 For greater rates, consider MQTT, or onboard processing of the data.

-The **MAC Address Service** publishes the device's Ethernet MAC address, and the BLE device name.
-It defines these characteristics:
+### MAC Address Service (`709F0001-37E3-439E-A338-23F00067988B`)

+Characteristics:

-* MAC address (READ; string). imu-tools uses the MAC address as a device id that persists across connections (the Web BLE API doesn't make the BLE device id available to code).
-The MAC address is used instead of the BLE address so that a device that publishes both to WiFi and BLE can be uniquely identified across both protocols.
+* MAC address (`709F0002-37E3-439E-A338-23F00067988B`; READ; string). imu-tools uses the MAC address as a device id that persists across connections (the Web BLE API doesn't make the BLE device id available to code).
+The MAC address is used instead of the BLE address, so that a device that publishes both to WiFi and BLE can be uniquely identified across both protocols.

-* BLE Device Name (READ, WRITE, NOTIFY; string).
-This is persisted to Flash (SPIFF).
+* BLE Device Name (`709F0003-37E3-439E-A338-23F00067988B`; READ, WRITE, NOTIFY;
+  string).
+This is persisted to Flash via SPIFFS.
 It's useful as a nickname, to identify multiple devices in a fleet management scenario.
 This is the name that appears in the Web BLE connection dialog.

-The Service and Characteristic UUIDs are defined in `./src/BLEMACAddressService.h`.
+### UART Service

-The **UART Service** used the Nordic UART Service and Characteristic UUDs.
+The **UART Service** (`6E400001-B5A3-F393-E0A9-E50E24DCCA9E`) uses the Nordic UART Service and Characteristic UUIDs.
 It currently responds to RX "ping" with "pong", and "ping\n" with "pong\n".
 It is for debugging and possible future extensions.

+Characteristics:

+* RX (`6E400002-B5A3-F393-E0A9-E50E24DCCA9E`; READ)
+* TX (`6E400003-B5A3-F393-E0A9-E50E24DCCA9E`; WRITE, NOTIFY)

 ## Installation